 Leverege’s R&D team embarked on a quest to overcome the myriad challenges associated with indoor RTLS.
 Through a series of prototypes, the team has progressed from trilateration algorithms to multilateralism approaches to a particle filter-powered Location Engine boasting <3 meter accuracy with Bluetooth Low-Energy (BLE) hardware in dynamic indoor environments.

 Our white paper shows you how to think through indoor tracking problems to develop robust, dynamic, and scalable solutions that don’t just work in simulation environments but, more importantly, out there in the messy real world.
 Our paper takes you on a journey with Leverege’s R&D team from our first prototype, based on simple nearest-RSSI calculation, to our full-blown Location Engine.
 And it shares with you what we’ve learned through extensive research, rapid prototyping, and RTLS integrations.

 The Future of Indoor Positioning Solutions

-Bluetooth RTLS can determine approximate locations down to several meter accuracy, but many business use cases require much more precise positioning.
+Bluetooth RTLS can determine approximate locations down to several meter accuracy, but many business Applications require much more precise positioning.
 Some rooms are only a few meters squared after all.
 We have determined that successful indoor positioning systems often require balancing several location technologies—Bluetooth, RFID, Ultrasonic, etc.—and processing their data through a sophisticated particle filter-based location engine to create a robust, high-resolution RTLS.